YanuG/project-bee/README.md

 ## Run Project

+1. Add DHT-Library to arduino.

+2. Upload sensor.ino to the arduino.

-To run project type in terminal  `./main.py`
+3. To collect the sensor information and upload to firebase run in terminal  `./main.py`